SDGreen/elwood-castle/README.md

 ##### EventBooking
 This model is used to store each event booked by a user, along with the date and amount of tickets.
-The EventBookings relation to order is used to show upcoming and past events on the users profile page.
+The EventBooking's relation to the Order model is used to show upcoming and past events on the user's profile page.
 The ticket and date fields are also used by the ticket and date validators when a user tries to book a new event.
 | Field | Field Type | Validation |